-A couple of eggs, some spice and a can of pumpkin is all you need.
-You will have your tasty dessert in the oven in no time at all.
+A couple of eggs, some spice, and a can of pumpkin round out the simple ingredient list.
+You will be putting your pie in the oven in no time at all.

-The result is everything you would want it to be.
+The resulting condensed milk pumpkin pie is everything you would want it to be.
 It is smooth, rich and infused with pumpkin spice.

 So if you are looking to make a pumpkin pie without evaporated milk, you are in the right place.
-Sweetened condensed milk makes the filling even easier to make and taste even better, making this the best pumpkin pie recipe around!
+A can of condensed milk makes the filling even easier to make and taste even better, making this the best pumpkin pie recipe around!

 For the flakiest crust, get it fit into the pie plate and chill the unbaked pie shell for at least a half hour.
-Cold pastry equals flaky pastry.
+When it comes to pies, cold pastry equals flaky pastry.

 Using canned pumpkin is the best way to get consistent results.
 You can make your own pumpkin puree by roasting fresh pumpkin and puree it in a food processor.

-If you make your own, be sure to get any excess liquid out.
+If you make your own pureed pumpkin, be sure to get any excess liquid out.
 Having a higher moisture content than canned pumpkin can lead to a soupy filling.

 Beat the eggs slightly before adding the other ingredients.
 This will help them to incorporate fully.